robincornett/send-images-rss/README.md

 Because you have funky characters and/or invalid markup in your posts.
 The plugin attempts to process your feed and encode wonky markup, but if your server doesn't have certain packages installed, the fallback is to process your feed as is, warts and all.

+### I installed this plugin and the email that I sent out five minutes later still had giant images.

+The plugin only generates properly sized images for new uploads--anything you uploaded before the plugin was active will still be giant, if that's what you uploaded.
+You can re-upload the images and they should behave as desired.

 ## Credits

 * Built by [Robin Cornett](http://robincornett.com/)
 * Inspired by [Erik Teichmann](http://www.eriktdesign.com/) and [Chris Coyier, CSS-Tricks](http://css-tricks.com/dealing-content-images-email/)
 * With insight from [David Gale](http://davidsgale.com) and [Gary Jones](http://gamajo.com)

+## Changelog

+###2.1.0
+* Much revising--set conditional to use MailChimp size image if exists
+* Updated function to retrieve image URL to not use guid
+* Changed filter to the_content instead of the_content_rss due to shortcode explosions
+* If an image is smaller than MailChimp size, left/right alignment will be honored; otherwise, alignment will be set to center.
+* If a post has a gallery, an additional scan occurs to pull full size images and use those (if a MailChimp size image exists, it will still be used).

+###2.0.0beta
+* Total rewrite
+* Adds a new image size called 'mailchimp' to WordPress so that it can be used instead of trying to shoehorn the large images.
+* strips out GravityForm shortcodes, but if others exist, that could be problematic.

+###1.1.1
+* simplified immensely.
+Dropped need for user to edit plugin files.
+* deals with captions, both XHTML and HTML5